• Skip to primary navigation

 You do want the holes so that you (or Mother Nature) don't overwater.
 It allows the water to S L O W L Y leave the planter!

-Dealing with Root-Bound plants
+Fixing Root-Bound plants

-My geranium was slightly root-bound.
+My geranium was root-bound.

 I just roughed up the bottom and the sides.
 No need to be gentle when doing this!